Noncrossing Partition Lattices from Planar Configurations: Noncrossing Partitions

 The partition lattice $\Pi(S)$ is \emph{bounded} in the sense that it contains a unique minimum element $\hat{0}$ (in which each block is a singleton) and a unique maximum element $\hat{1}$ (in which all of $S$ belongs to the same block).
 The partition lattice is also \emph{graded}: if $|S| = n$ and we let $bl(\pi)$ denote the number of blocks in a partition $\pi \in \Pi(S)$, then the map $\rho \colon \Pi(S) \to \mathbb{N}$ given by $\rho(\pi) = n - bl(\pi)$ is a \emph{rank function} for this lattice.
 Note that the minimum $\hat{0}$ and maximum $\hat{1}$ have ranks $0$ and $n-1$ respectively.
 The \emph{atoms} and \emph{coatoms} of this lattice are defined to be the elements of rank $1$ and $n-2$ respectively.

 Our main object of study in this article is a subposet of the partition lattice for a finite set of points in the complex plane.

-\begin{defn} Fix $P\subset \mathbb{C}$ with $|P| = n$.
+\begin{defn} Fix $P\subset \mathbb{C}$ finite.
 For any $A \subseteq P$, the \emph{convex hull} of $A$, denoted $\conv(A)$, is the smallest convex subset of $\mathbb{C}$ which contains $A$.
 Note that $\conv(A)$ is a convex polygon with up to $|A|$ vertices.
 A partition of $P$ is \emph{noncrossing} if the convex hulls of its blocks are pairwise disjoint.
 The set of all noncrossing partitions for $P$ forms a subposet of the partition lattice $\Pi(P)$, and we refer to this subposet as $\NC(P)$. \end{defn}

 \begin{example} Let $P = \{z_1,z_2,z_3,z_4\}$ be a set of points in $\mathbb{C}$ such that $z_1$, $z_2$, and $z_3$ form the vertices of a triangle which contains $z_4$ in its interior.
-Then every partition of $P$ is noncrossing except for $\{\{z_1,z_2,z_3\},\{z_4\}\}$, so the noncrossing partition lattice $\NC(P)$ has 14 elements, arranged according to the diagram in Figure~\ref{fig:ncp-ex-1}. \end{example}
+Then every partition of $P$ is noncrossing except for $\{\{z_1,z_2,z_3\},\{z_4\}\}$, so the noncrossing partition lattice $\NC(P)$ has 14 elements, arranged according to the diagram in Figure~\ref{fig:ncp-ex-1}.
+Note that $\NC(P)$ has the same size as the classical noncrossing partition lattice $\NC_4$, but the two are not isomorphic since $\NC(P)$ has 15 maximal chains, while $\NC_4$ has 16. \end{example}

-As a poset, the noncrossing partitions of $P$ inherit several useful properties from the larger partition lattice $\Pi(P)$.
+As a poset, the noncrossing partitions of $P$ inherit some useful properties from the larger partition lattice $\Pi(P)$.